android-sms-gateway/docs-web/docs/index.md

 ## Get Started

-Getting started with Android SMS Gateway is easy and straightforward.
+Getting started with SMS Gateway for Android is easy and straightforward.
 No registration, email, or phone number is required to create an account and start using the app.

-Check out our [Getting Started Guide](getting-started/index.md) to learn how to install and use Android SMS Gateway.
+Check out our [Getting Started Guide](getting-started/index.md) to learn how to install and use SMS Gateway for Android.

 ## Contributing